christensenacademy/christensen-academy/modules/html-basics/intro.md

 ##Good Luck!

 I wish you the best of luck with this module.
 Writing HTML code is not necessarily easy.
 It requires high attention to detail and perseverence.
 I guarantee there will be times of frustration when something just won't work, but there will also be times of excitement when you finally solve a problem that's geen giving you trouble.
 Have patience as you tackle increasingly difficult problems.
-The most successful coders aren't always the smartest ones, but they're often the ones who are willing to stick with tough problems longer.
-Eventually, this perseverence turns into genuine skill and fluency.
+The most successful coders aren't people who magically "get it" right away.
+Instead, they're often the people who are willing to stick with tough problems longer.
+Eventually, their perseverence yields genuine expertise.

 Kowabunga,